jhchen6/force-directed-graph/README.md

 3. animation
     * I used `.setInterval()`
     * also `.requestAnimationFrame()`
-      * it seems smoother
+      * tha latter seems smoother
-      * but when dragging nodes around it is called repeatly
+      * but when dragging nodes around it seems called repeatedly
-      * so that maybe many animation frames run together, which is slow.
+      * so that many frames running together slows the animation being slow
     * anyway I logged all of the frames when they are called
     * and cancle all of the previous frames when new one is called
       * -_-